 Anyway, whatever it’s called, my family used to guzzle it by the six-pack.
 I really wasn’t into the stuff, because it was so darn sweet and often made my stomach turn.
 But I’ve learned over the years to appreciate less sweet versions that focus on the bubbly “soda” factor with hints of flavor or light sweetness.

 Go Go Organic Peeled Pear Juice was particularly yummy, organic, and a lot like apple juice, only pear flavored.
 If that makes sense.
 It has a very clean and pure taste.
+And a color that beckoned to be served in champagne glasses.
 I used half of my stash to make healthier pop, and half went into recipe trials.
 It offers such a nice sweetness to warm baked goods like muffins!

 My husband likes adding a few splashes of orange juice to the Crystal Geyser Mineral Waters for even more flavor.
 It helps him to stay low sugar when those Mountain Dew cravings beckon.